LennP/fds-sonoalti/README.md

 # Sonoalti 3V/4V WebUSB App

-This is a web-based application for configuring the SonoAlti 3V/4V skydiving altimeter using WebUSB.
+This is a web-based application for configuring a SonoAlti 3V/4V skydiving altimeter using WebUSB.
 The application allows you to easily import and export your altimeter settings, making it a convenient tool for managing your altimeter configuration.

 This is an improved version of the [SonoAlti 3V/4V WebUSB App](https://freefalldatasystems.com/sonoalti_3v_web_app) by [Freefall Data Systems](https://freefalldatasystems.com/).